Gadgets & People

 “We got out alright in the end.”
 I said with a shrug.
 I’d been luckier than many, I hadn’t lost anyone I knew and our house had been spared any serious damage; only broken windows from a sonic boom and a little rain seeping in.

 He nodded.
-“Was that you at club 618?
-I saw the news, they said it was a new police initiative.”
+“A while back you said it was you at 618they said it was a new police initiative.”

 “Yeah, between you and I?
 That was total PR bullshit.”
 I said with a chuckle.
 “They came up with the excuse after the fact, gave the credit to some random officer.”